Health Care Innovation (HCIN)

 HCIN 6013B Addressing Challenges

 This lab is a continuation of HCIN6013A, Addressing Challenges.
-Students will build on work they have already done to produce a suite of deliverables calibrated to inform decision makers and persuade them to adopt their approach.
-At the end of this lab, students will come away with a suite of work-relevant materials, including a 1-pager and a second deliverable tailored to their professional setting.
+You will build on work you have already done to produce a suite of deliverables calibrated to inform decision makers and persuade them to adopt your approach.
+At the end of this lab, you will come away with a suite of work-relevant materials, including a 1-pager and a deliverable tailored to your professional setting.
 Students must successfully complete HCIN6013A in the Summer term before taking this course.
 Students will receive a single grade and earn 1 CU total for HCIN6013A and 6013B.

 Two Term Class, Student must enter first term; credit given after both terms are complete